DavidStinson/chajr/README.md

     mv chajr /usr/local/bin

 2.3.
-If you lack permission to write to write to directory, check if you have a `$PATH` in your home directory that you have write access to, and place chajr there.
+If you lack permission to write to your chosen $PATH directory, check if you have a $PATH in your home directory that you have write access to, and place chajr there.
 If you don't, [learn more about $PATH](https://medium.com/@jalendport/what-exactly-is-your-shell-path-2f076f02deb4) and set up your own.

 ---